-Did you know about 28% of Australian adolescents with type 1 diabetes meet the diagnostic criteria for an eating disorder – which can range from anorexia to bulimia, binge eating, excessive exercise or nutrient restriction.
+Australian adolescents with type 1 diabetes are affected by body image issues.
+28% of them meet the diagnostic criteria for an eating disorder – which can range from anorexia to bulimia, binge eating, excessive exercise or nutrient restriction.
 What isn’t often exposed at diagnosis is how much diabetes can affect the perception of body image for people living with the condition.
 It affects those with type 1 or type 2 diabetes.

 Phoebe Wild, type 1

 I put on a lot of weight after my diagnosis despite following all the recommendations from my dietitian, endocrinologist and diabetes educator which had me rigorously controlling my blood glucose levels and measuring the kilojoules and carbohydrates I was eating each day.